13 Signs You’re About to Be Pickpocketed

 Someone is invading your personal bubble

 In large, bustling crowds, getting up close and personal with strangers is often inevitable, and pickpockets will take advantage of that.
 One of the most cliché pickpocketing methods is the old jostle-and-snatch—someone bumps into you in a busy crowd, and either they or another pickpocket snatches your wallet.
 But be equally wary of someone who gets up very close to you, especially if you’re face-to-face, and especially in a space where it’s difficult to move further away, like a packed subway train.
 Your first instinct will probably be to turn away…which might leave your purse or backpack fully exposed to the thief.
 Instead, try your best to move somewhere else (without turning your back on them).
 Or, if you’re comfortable doing so, look directly at them.
 Thieves’ entire livelihood revolves around secrecy, so a direct, head-on stare might be all it takes to deter one.
-Here are some more tricks to outsmart a criminal that everyone should know.

 Somebody tries to get you to look at a map